The top question I receive from readers, by far, pertains to starting a travel blog and living a life of location independence on their own terms.

 Other ways you may stand out are your voice, an interesting column or series, an interactive design, or unique product or service.

-Remember, your brand isn’t just your niche, but your content, domain, design and voice.
+Remember, your brand isn’t just your niche, but your content, domain, design, and voice.
 Take these into consideration.
-I also have a free quiz if you’re looking for inspiration.

 Find 10 blogs relating to your niche and make a pro/con list.